The Immigrant Visa Process

 - Applicants for employment-based immigrant visas where a relative filed the immigrant visa petition or has a five percent or greater ownership interest in the business that filed the petition

-For detailed explanation regarding who needs an Affidavit of Support, and who is exempt, see Page 1 of the Instructions for each form: I-864EZ, I-864, I-864A, and Form I-864W.
+For a detailed explanation regarding who needs an Affidavit of Support, and who is exempt, review the Instructions for each form: I-864EZ, I-864, I-864A, and I-864W.
 Those who are exempt must complete an I-864W.

 Notice: New Form I-864

 The National Visa Center (NVC), as well as U.S. Embassies and Consulates now require the 03/22/13 version of Form I-864.
 Applicants who already submitted the 09/09/11 Form I-864 before June 23, 2013 will NOT be required to submit the 03/22/13 version unless the U.S. Embassy or Consulate requires it.